HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="calc-properties.png",
   caption="Relative popularity of properties that use `calc()` as a percent of occurrences.", description="Bar chart showing the relative popularity of properties that use the calc function as a percent of occurrences.
 Desktop and mobile have similar results.
-The calc function is used most often on the width property, 59% of calc occurrences on mobile pages.
-It's used on the left property 11% of the time, top 5%, max-width 4%, height 4%, and the remaining properties are decreasing at 2% and 1%: min-height, margin-left, flex-basis, margin-right, max-height (1%), right, padding-bottom, padding-left, font-size, and padding-right.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=722318406&format=interactive", sheets_gid="1661677319", sql_file="calc_properties.sql"
+The calc function is used most often on the width property, 59% of calc occurrences on mobile pages. it is used on the left property 11% of the time, top 5%, max-width 4%, height 4%, and the remaining properties are decreasing at 2% and 1%: min-height, margin-left, flex-basis, margin-right, max-height (1%), right, padding-bottom, padding-left, font-size, and padding-right.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=722318406&format=interactive", sheets_gid="1661677319", sql_file="calc_properties.sql"